-• 3213 - STUDENT SUPERVISION AND WELFARE
+3213 - STUDENT SUPERVISION AND WELFARE

-Protecting the physical and emotional well-being of students is of paramount importance.
-Each instructional staff member shall maintain the highest professional, moral, and ethical standards in dealing with the supervision, control, and protection of students on or off school property inquiry, if an administrator suspects that a crime has been committed, they must report the matter to School Police or another appropriate law enforcement agency to assume the investigative responsibilities.
+- Protecting the physical and emotional well-being of students is of paramount importance.
+Each instructional staff member shall maintain the highest professional, moral, and ethical standards in dealing with the supervision, control, and protection of students on or off school property. - Parents have the right to receive notification if there is a change in the student's services or monitoring related to the student's mental, emotional, or physical health or well-being and the school's ability to provide a safe and supportive learning environment for the student. - Parents have the fundamental right to make decisions regarding the upbringing and control of their children and may utilize procedures to notify the principal, or designee, regarding concerns.